Natural Health Remedies

 But, there was one problem; I had no clue of how to do it.

-I went into "panic mode", and began searching the internet (for hours).
-After my initial distress passed, I realized I already knew where to find the answer.
-One of the experts on our natural health site, Frank Mangano wrote the book, "The 60 Day Prescription Free Cholesterol Cure".
+After my initial distress passed, I realized I already knew where to get the answer.
+One of the experts on my natural health site, Frank Mangano wrote the book, "The 60 Day Prescription Free Cholesterol Cure".

-After following Frank's program for just two months, my cholesterol was 241 (down 97 points) (my LDL was 173 - down 68 points).
+After following Frank's program for just two months, my cholesterol went from 338 to 241 (down 97 points) (my LDL went from 241 to 173 - down 68 points).
 I thought this was fantastic!
-Dr. H thought it was a very good start but it still needed to be lower.
+The Doc thought it was a very good start but it still needed to be lower.
 He said to continue what I was doing and come back in two months for a re-test.

 I am living proof that you can lower your cholesterol naturally, without use of "traditional" drugs and their many terrible side effects.